icodervivek/swifthire/README.md

 ## ⚡ Usage

 * 🔑 **Sign Up / Sign In**: Create an account or login to access profile and hire workers.
-* 🧑‍💼 **Job Seekers**: View available jobs, get AI-based recommendations tailored to skills and experience using Google Gemini 2.0 Flash API.
+* 🧑‍💼 **Job Seekers**: View available jobs, get AI-based recommendations tailored to skills and experience using Google Gemini 2.0 Flash API + LangChain.
 * 🏢 **Hiring Companies / Recruiters**: Post job requirements, manage listings, track applications, and maintain organization-specific job data.
 * 📩 **Contact Form**: Submit queries or feedback directly from the app.
 * 👤 **Profile Page**: View and manage your account details securely.